 Seabourn Cruise line: Elegant casual on most nights, after 6 p.m., in all restaurants and public areas.
 On formal nights, tuxedo or suit and jacket for men; evening gown or cocktail attire for women.

 Windstar Cruise lines – evening wear is defined as “casual elegance” – but the dress code in the specialty restaurants requests no t-shirts, shorts, jeans, hats or flip-flops.
+In our experience, most dress for dinner in Amphora, their general dining room.
+We have seen people in shorts, etc., but they are the exception.

 Laundry services: How easy is it to get clothing cleaned?
 Some ships have self-serve washers and dryers, and some provide overnight delivery for a price.
+We balked at using the laundry service on our first few cruises, but now happily send out a bag to wash if we’re traveling more than a week.
+Keep an eye on the daily newsletter, as there are often specials.

-Anticipate your activities in port
+Anticipate what activities you’ll be doing in port

 Before beginning your packing, think about your anticipated excursions.